UWC2-PYTHON/ProgrammingInPython/source/modules/PythonClasses.rst

 In order for the class to do anything useful, it needs to be given attributes and methods.

-A simple ``class``
+A Simple ``class``
 ------------------

-About the simplest class you can write that is still useful:
+Here is about the simplest class that you can write that is still useful:

 .. code-block:: python